07 February 2013 by Jessica Boston

 No family holiday is complete without a trip to a theme park to enjoy the slides, splashes and rides and let the children go wild.
 Brittany has plenty of fun parks to choose from with enough on offer to provide a really exciting day out for children of any age.

-La Recre des 3 Cures is near Brest and has plenty to offer with theme park rides, a mini farm and giant trampolines.
+La Recre des 3 Cures is near Brest and has plenty to offer with theme park rides, a splash park, waterslides and 6D cinema experience.
 The main attraction is a 25m high big wheel that lights up after dark and gives riders a fantastic view of the park.